 YWCA Auckland’s vision of giving women the opportunity to realise a better future is lived out through its successful programmes.
 These programmes explore issues such as financial literacy and economic independence, as well as equipping participants with leadership skills, confidence, and resilience.

-For the last three years, the focus of our advocacy has been Equal Pay in New Zealand.
+For the last four years, the focus of our advocacy has been Equal Pay in New Zealand.
 Today women are still paid 14% less than men (New Zealand Income Survey: June 2015 quarter).
 This presents a cause for action and we’re calling for a fairer future.

 The inaugural YWCA Equal Pay Awards were launched in 2014, recognising best practice among business leaders who are on the journey toward equal pay.